École Hexagone is a private institution for higher learning that provides training programmes for careers in IT.

 The Company collects and processes personal data from Clients for the following purposes:

-The data relating to the management of Clients’ personal data are kept for the strictly necessary period as defined by the French Data Protection Act as amended, i.e. three years after the collection or the last contact with the Client.
+The data relating to the management of Clients’ personal data is kept for a period only as long as strictly necessary and defined by the French Data Protection Act as amended, i.e. three years after collection or the last contact with the Client.